google/gnxi/oc_config_validate/docs/testcases.md

         resp = self.gNMIGet(self.a_path)
         self.assertEqual(resp.int_val, self.an_int )

+    @testbase.retryAssertionError
+    def test0100(self):
+        resp = self.gNMIGet(self.a_path)
+        self.assertEqual(resp.int_val, self.an_int )

 ```

 Important to notice:

  * All Class inherits from `test_base.TestCase`.

  * It is recommended to interact with the gNMI Target with methods like `self.gNMIGet()` and `self.gNMISetUpdate()`, but direct access to the Target is possible using `self.test_target`.

  * The Class will get as attributes the arguments passed from the Test YAML description.
 It would be beneficial to first test that the arguments were passed (check the existence of the attributes) at first.

+ * Some tests can retry if AssertionError was raised, with the decorator `@testbase.retryAssertionError`.
+The number of retries and delay are read from the Test YAML entry.

  * The Class has test methods, that **MUST** start with `test` prefix.
 The methods are executed in alphabetical order.

  * The methods can call `unittests` methods, such as `assertTrue()`, `assertEqual()`, `log()`, `fail()`, etc.

 > Some testcases for simple gNMI GET and SET tests are already provided for use in the `oc_config_validate.testcases` module.